-For many years, Ukraine has served as both a transit and destination country for individuals escaping persecution and violence from other parts of the world.4 In 2021, around 5,000 asylum seekers and refugees5 were either seeking refuge in Ukraine or passing through on their way to the EU.6 Of these, 2,382 were granted refugee status or complementary protection in Ukraine, while 2,719 were asylum seekers.
-Women and girls made up 54 percent of the refugees and asylum seekers in Ukraine.
-The prevailing country of origin was Afghanistan.7
+For many years, Ukraine has served as both a transit and destination country for individuals escaping persecution and violence from other parts of the world.
+In 2021, around 5,000 asylum applicants and refugees were either seeking refuge in Ukraine or passing through on their way to the EU.
+Of these, 2,382 were granted refugee status or complementary protection in Ukraine, while 2,719 were asylum seekers.
+Women and girls made up 54 per cent of the refugees and asylum seekers in Ukraine.
+The prevailing country of origin was Afghanistan.